- Will my passed ARE 4.0 divisions transfer to ARE 5.0?

 - When will I receive my score report?

-Results for all ARE 5.0 divisions are typically processed within 7 days of your test date.
+Results for all ARE 5.0 divisions are typically processed within a few business days of your test date.
 You’ll receive an email notification once your score has been processed and is available to view in your NCARB Record.
 Learn more about receiving your score.
+Note: While cut scores are being set following the exam changes launching on December 14, score reports will be delayed and are expected to be released in mid-January 2021.

 - When did ARE 4.0 retire?